Sororfortuna/wxSample/README.md

 # wxSample

-Multiplatform renderer sample implementing DX12 on Windows and Nuklear on Linux using WxWidgets.
+Multiplatform renderer sample app implementing DX12 on Windows and Vulkan on Linux using WxWidgets.

 if using git: